GDSL-UL/san/docs/02-spatial_data.md

 # Spatial Data {#spatial_data}

+\definecolor{hightlightColor}{HTML}{FFFF66}

 This Chapter seeks to present and describe distinctive attributes of spatial data, and discuss some of the main challenges in analysing and modelling these data.
 Spatial data is a term used to describe any data associating a given variable attribute to a specific location on the Earth's surface.

 Different classifications of spatial data types exist.
-A common classification involves four data types: area or lattice data, point data, flow data and trajectory data (@wikle2019spatio).
 Knowing the structure of the data at hand is important as specific analytical methods would be more appropriate for particular data types.

-## Area or Lattice Data

-## Point Data
+We will use a particular classification involving four data types: lattice/areal data, point data, flow data and trajectory data.
+This is not a exhaustive list but it is helpful to motivate the analytical and modelling methods that we cover in this book.

+## Point Data.
+These data refer to records of the geographic location of an discrete event, or the number of occurrences of geographical process at a given location.
+As displayed in \colorbox{hightlightColor}{Figure 1}, examples include the geographic location of bus stops in a city, or the number of passengers broading at each bus stop ().

+## Lattice/Areal Data.
+These data correspond to attribute values (such as population counts) which have been recorded for a fixed geographical area.
+They may comprise regular shapes (such as grids or pixels) or irregular shapes (such as states, counties or travel-to-work areas).
+Raster data are a common source of regular lattice/areal area, while censuses are probably the most common form of irregular lattice/areal area.

 ## Flow Data